How do I apply for planning permission?

-If an application does not accord with the provisions of the Scheme of Delegation, it will be determined by the Authority's Planning Committee which meets once a month, usually on a Thursday starting at 10am at the National Park Offices in Helmsley, however due to the Coronavirus (Covid-19) outbreak and the need to comply with current ”lockdown” regulations Planning Committee Meetings will temporarily be held in a virtual format using the Lifesize video conferencing facility.
+If an application does not accord with the provisions of the Scheme of Delegation, it will be determined by the Authority's Planning Committee which meets once approximately every six weeks, usually on a Thursday starting at 10am at the National Park Offices in Helmsley, however due to the Coronavirus (Covid-19) outbreak and the need to comply with current ”lockdown” regulations Planning Committee Meetings will temporarily be held in a virtual format using the Lifesize video conferencing facility.
 The Authority has produced a Virtual Public Meeting Protocol, which sets out how the North York Moors National Park Authority virtual committee meetings will operate.
 The Protocol can be accessed on the Meetings and Agenda’s section of the Authority’s website

 After the decision